GoldenSheepAI/-CodeMonkey-/CONTRIBUTING.md

-# Contributing to Nanocoder
+# Contributing to CodeMonkey

-Thank you for your interest in contributing to Nanocoder!
+Thank you for your interest in contributing to CodeMonkey!
 We welcome contributions from developers of all skill levels.
 This guide will help you get started with contributing to the project.

 ## Table of Contents